zbacskai/number-spell/README.md

 # number-spell

-This tool takes an integer from 0 to 100,000 and converts it into grammatically correct British English words.
+This tool takes an integer in the range of 0 to 100,000 and converts it into grammatically correct British English words.
 Some examples:

 ```